syranol/markdown-cv/index.md

 * Supported the launch of PlayStation Direct in Europe (10+ countries, 10M+ monthly visitors) by building automated end-to-end checkout test suites with full coverage.
 * Developed and enhanced Selenium/WebDriver frameworks (JavaScript, Groovy, Jenkins) to automate web interactions and integrate CI/CD pipelines, reaching 100% test stability and release efficiency.
 * Ehanced internal JavaScript Selenium WebDriver libraries for interacting with Web interfaces on the PlayStation websites, ensuring robust and efficient testing processes
-* Collaborated with QA, developers, and project managers to ensure continuous delivery of high-quality product releases.

 ### **Release Engineer** - *Environmental Systems Research Institute (Esri)*